-- A letter from GP/specialist/Mental Health Team confirming the individual's mobility /mental health problems and long term prognosis, including a description of why individual needs to remain in the property. - A letter from any registered support organisations confirming and describing impact of disability on day to day living - Full details and description of any modifications to the property. - Details of any local organisations/family carer support
+- A letter from GP/specialist/Mental Health Team confirming the individual's mobility/mental health problems and long term prognosis, including a description of why individual needs to remain in the property - A letter from any registered support organisations confirming and describing impact of disability on day to day living - Full details and description of any modifications to the property - Details of any local organisations/family carer support

 Please note that the assessment is NOT to decide if a householder has a disability or health condition but to determine whether or not the health condition dictates that the applicant needs to remain at their current address.
+However, as in all HOSF cases we are unable to guarantee that a social landlord willing to purchase the property will be found.

-10. End of Term Cases (Pilot Scheme) - Eligibility
+9. End of term cases (pilot scheme) - eligibility

-The eligibility criteria for End of Term cases include the following variations from the standard Mortgage to rent criteria:
+The eligibility criteria for End of Term cases include the following variations from the standard Mortgage to Rent criteria:

-- We do not require that the applicant be in arrears with monthly mortgage payments. - The homeowners must be unable to fund the principal sum through any other means, such as re-mortgaging, loan, cashing of endowments / pension / life assurance policies etc. - All homeowners must have sought advice from an Independent Financial Adviser.
-Evidence must be provided to support this. - Evidence is required to demonstrate that the mortgage lender has exhausted all possible avenues and is seeking to begin repossession proceedings in court.
+- We do not require that the applicant be in arrears with monthly mortgage payments - The homeowners must be unable to fund the principal sum through any other means, such as re-mortgaging, loan, cashing of endowments/pension/life assurance policies etc - All homeowners must have sought advice from an Independent Financial Adviser.
+Evidence must be provided to support this